pablomartinezalvarez/evo/README.md

 ### Vegetarians

 They are the rounded blue or pink circular creatures.
 The vegetarians are able to evolve in time, having a basic DNA that determines their abilities: "size", "vision" and "speed".

 #### Habits

-Vegetarians will move randomly through the EVO world trying to find a plat to eat or another vegetarian to procreate.
+Vegetarians will move randomly through the EVO world trying to find a plant to eat or another vegetarian to procreate.

 When a creature is under his vision it becomes a candidate to be the vegetarian target.
 Depending on the vegetarian health he will have appetency for eating or procreate.